 This year, we took a more active role in trying to help members of the public determine who to call in government to deal with issues.
-In previous years, we only dealt with inquiries if they clearly
+In previous years, we only dealt with inquiries if they clearly concerned forest or range practices - those were dealt with as "concerns."
 If a complaint was formally filed, some of those concerns became "complaints."
 This year, we began to respond to, and keep track of, actions taken to help in matters that were not clearly forest or range practice issues.
 Those types of inquiries are called "inquiries."
 Thus, whereas we reported the number of concerns and complaints in previous years, we are now acting in response to inquiries, concerns and complaints.

-Ben van Drimmelen Director
+Ben van Drimmelen

+Director

 - 15 inquiries addressed

 - 25 concerns addressed

-- 15 complaints investigated (
+- 15 complaints investigated

 - 13 complaints completed and reports published

 - 1 complaint resolved